November 21, 2024

-The origin of Tim Tams involved a penguin, a racehorse, a copycat, and a lot of chocolate.
-The end result: Australia’s most popular biscuit.
+The creation of Australia’s favourite biscuit involved a penguin, a racehorse, a copycat, and a lot of chocolate.
+This is, the origins of Tim Tams

 William Arnott